-- 1. Demonstrate a critical understanding of key concepts in disaster risk reduction and humanitarian response. - 2.
-Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives. - 3.
-Develop an understanding of standards of humanitarian response and practical relevance in specific types of disasters and conflict situations. - 4.Critically understand the strengths and weaknesses of disaster management approaches, planning and programming in different countries, particularly their home country or the countries they work in.
+1. Demonstrate a critical understanding of key concepts in disaster risk reduction and humanitarian response.

+2. Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives.

+3. Develop an understanding of standards of humanitarian response and practical relevance in specific types of disasters and conflict situations.
+4. Critically understand the strengths and weaknesses of disaster management approaches, planning and programming in different countries nationally their home country or the countries they work in programming in different countries, particularly their home country or the countries they work in.